photoprism/photoprism-docs/docs/user-guide/library/import.md

     This is especially helpful if PhotoPrism is running on a remote server.

 !!! attention ""
-    Importing is not possible in [read-only mode](../settings/library.md) as it requires [write permissions](../../getting-started/troubleshooting/docker.md#file-permissions) for the *originals* folder.
+    Import is not possible in [read-only mode](../settings/library.md) because it requires [write permissions](../../getting-started/troubleshooting/docker.md#file-permissions) to the folder of *originals*.

 #### When should "Move Files" be selected? ####